Deep Fork National Wildlife Refuge: Description

 The refuge was established in June 1993 and dedicated in February 1995.
 The land within its legal boundaries is 18359 acres of which about 9748 acres were publicly owned in 2015.
 Additional land will be purchased from willing sellers as funds are available, and until the refuge reaches its legal limit in size.

 The refugee is a narrow ribbon of wetlands, oxbow lakes, swamps, and upland forests along the meandering Deep Fork River.
 More than 80 percent of the refuge floods annually, thus providing excellent habitat for waterfowl and a wide variety of other animals, including white-tailed deer, bald eagles, and wild turkey.
 254 species of birds and 51 species of mammals have been recorded in the refuge.
 Four wildlife species of special concern abound here (the river otter, Bell’s vireo, alligator snapping turtle, and the northern scarlet snake).
 Beavers are so numerous as to be considered pests, as are feral hogs.

-Most of the vegetation in the refuge is bottomland forests of oak, pecan, elm, hickory, ash, sugarberry, walnut, riverbirch, and willow.
+Most of the vegetation in the refuge is bottomland forests of oak, pecan, elm, hickory, ash, sugarberry, walnut, river birch, and willow.
 The area has been logged in the past and most of the forest is still relatively young, although a few patches of mature forests can be found.
 New hardwood growth sprouts near the river, then spreads more widely in the refuge when the floods come.